Comparing The Top 3 Vocal Synthesizers

 • More flexibility and user input

-• Unique and varied voice banks
+• Diverse and unique voice banks

 Cons: